-- Review the settings on the App tab.
+- Review the settings on the General tab.

 - For Splash screen title: Where are the Baby Boomers?

 - For Splash screen content text, copy and paste the following paragraphs:

 This map highlights the predominant generation in each U.S. congressional district in 2016.
 The predominant generation is the generation with the highest population compared to the other generations in a given district.
 As the legend shows, each generation is represented by a different color.
 The Baby Boomer generation, which is our target market, is blue.
 The Millennial generation is yellow.
 The color of a district on the map reflects the predominant generation in that district.

 At this zoom level, the millennial, baby boomer, and Generation Z generations dominate the map, but you can use the Bookmarks tool to zoom into the cities where our agencies are located to get a clearer picture of the districts and more detailed information.
 These are my impressions from analyzing the map using these bookmarks and by clicking on different districts to see detailed pop-up information:

 - The Los Angeles area has a strong predominance of Millennials over Baby Boomers and a relatively low population of Baby Boomers in District 43 and other districts near our travel agency.

 Proposal: I recommend that we launch our luxury travel services in the Washington, D.C. agency due to the predominance and notably higher populations of Baby Boomers in that city as compared to the other locations.

 Now, explore the map yourself and let me know if your impressions match mine.

 - For Define custom button text: Explore the map

 - Click Save to save your configuration settings to this point.

-- Click the Tools tab.
-For Specify active tool at app startup, select Legend.
-Uncheck all of the boxes selected by default, except the Bookmarks box.
+- In the Toolbar Options section, uncheck all the boxes selected by default, except the Bookmarks box.
 Check the Legend and Map Details boxes.